ubertheme/magento2_data_migration/README.md

 - Copy media files to complete migration:<br/>
   - Copy the folder at PATH_TO_YOUR_WEB_ROOT_FOLDER\your_magento1_folder\media\catalog and paste replace to PATH_TO_YOUR_WEB_ROOT_FOLDER\your_magento2_folder\pub\media\
   - Copy the folder at PATH_TO_YOUR_WEB_ROOT_FOLDER\your_magento1_folder\media\downloadable and paste replace to PATH_TO_YOUR_WEB_ROOT_FOLDER\your_magento2_folder\pub\media\
+  - Make recursive write able to catalog and downloadable recursive which you have just copied.
 - Remove all folders and files in <strong>PATH_TO_YOUR_WEB_ROOT_FOLDER\your_magento2_folder\var</strong> but take the .htaccess file.
 - Remove all folders and files in <strong>PATH_TO_YOUR_WEB_ROOT_FOLDER\your_magento2_folder\pub\static\</strong> but take the .htaccess file.